 A new challenger approaches.

-It’s a challenger to the Chromebook- announcing the Lenovo Miix 320.
+It’s a direct competitor to the Chromebook- announcing the Lenovo Miix 320.

 Enter the Lenovo Miix

 Now, the Miix by Lenovo is here.
 It has a few things going for it that make it better than the HP Stream.